Yanukovych was denied the presidency in 2004 due to fraud claims

 |

+Although the Kremlin was clearly pleased with his election, he pointedly made his first foreign trip as president to Brussels, rather than Moscow.
 He recently told the BBC that much had changed since 2004.
 "I remain committed to a balanced policy, which will protect our national interests both on our eastern border - I mean with Russia - and of course with the European Union," he said.
 "Ukraine's integration with the EU remains our strategic aim."
-His Party of the Regions accuses Mr Yushchenko and the Orange Revolution team of plunging Ukraine into an economic crisis that has forced it to seek billions of dollars of IMF aid.
 While his party wants to restore close ties with Russia - ties that were strained by the pro-Western liberal policies pursued by Mr Yushchenko and his team - it also wants more powers devolved to the regions.
-His strongest support is in Donetsk, Kharkiv, Lugansk and Crimea.
+His strongest support is in the east and the south of Ukraine - Donetsk, Kharkiv, Luhansk and Crimea.
 Meteoric rise Born into the family of a metalworker and a nurse in the eastern town of Yenakiyevo in July 1950, Mr Yanukovych had a troubled childhood.

 |